-As designers/planners, we spend a lot of time working with, and mediating between councils and clients.
-So we felt we could bring something different to this discussion and tackle design and coordination issues rather than policy.
+The question posed by New London Architecture was an international ideas competition on New Ideas for Housing to help solve the London housing shortage.
+We were invited to submit an idea that would help to improve the speed, scale and quality of housing supply.
+We believe as designers/planners, we spend a lot of time working with, and mediating between councils and clients.
+We felt we could bring something different to this discussion and tackle design and coordination issues rather than policy.
 If we want to speed up housing we would need to speed up the planning process.